hendriklammers/ef-hb/README.md

 ## Client

 Make sure you have a recent version of node and npm installed.
-All commands for the client should be run from the `client` directory.
+All `npm` commands should be run from the **client** directory.

 ```
+$ cd client
 $ npm install
 $ npm start
 ```